Sorry, you need to enable JavaScript to visit this website.

 EuroPeers Belgien

-EuroPeers are former participants of Erasmus+ Youth or the European Solidarity Corps who want to share their experiences and motivate other young people to participate in the programmes.
-It is a possibility for young people to stay engaged in the European programmes.
-The EuroPeer network is a growing network with young people from all over Europe.
-It is promoted in the German-speaking Community on a regular basis.
+EuroPeers is a community that includes former participants of Erasmus+ Youth Programmes or the European Solidarity Corps.
+Through the participation of former volunteers, who want to share their experiences and motivate other young people to participate in the programmes, young people to stay engaged in the European programmes.
+The EuroPeer network is a growing network with young people from all over Europe and is promoted in the German-speaking Community on a regular basis.

 Tackling Societal Challenges